Jean-Claude Pressac: Holocaust publications

-Criticism
+Reception

 Pressac's first 1989 book featuring the totality of his original research was a soft cover limited print already translated from French, sponsored financially by the Klarsfeld Foundation.
 It was a 564-page oblong 'coffee-table' book resembling a profusely illustrated building construction manual.
 The broader impact of his research was achieved only with the translated version of his second book titled The machinery of mass murder at Auschwitz : design, construction, use, modifications, and destruction of the crematoria and gas chambers which was published in 1993.
 Reporting from France for The New York Times, Roger Cohen wrote on 28 October 1993:

 The book written by Pressac was a subject of Ron Rosenbaum's interview with Claude Lanzmann in Paris, conducted for his own book Explaining Hitler.
 Rosenbaum noted how much the 1985 release of Lanzmann's controversial film Shoah "had raised him to the vatic, prophetic heights" from which he hurled criticism at others.
 Pressac was no exception.
 Lanzmann said: